Is learning French worth it in 2025?

 - NATO (North Atlantic Treaty Organization)

 If you're interested in international relations, diplomacy, or working for NGOs, French is practically essential.
 Many positions require French proficiency, and it significantly increases your chances of landing prestigious roles.
+French speakers earn 10-15% more in international organization roles compared to monolingual colleagues.

 2. France Has the World's 7th Largest Economy 💼